What can I expect to find in the Forge?

 What do you mean when you say "open-source projects"?

 Individual contributors who share projects (that aren't Business Solutions) in the Forge follow a BSD licensing model, imposing minimal restrictions on the use and distribution of covered software.
 A project’s code is provided as-is and can be reused and changed at will.
 We believe this model promotes OutSystems Community collaboration.
 However, the open nature of the OutSystems Forge does not prevent individual contributors from sharing projects with other types of licenses, such as GPL.
-OutSystems does not monitor the licensing terms for any projects shared in the Forge by community members.
-It is the sole responsibility of the user of projects in the Forge to verify the licensing model being used and to comply with the respective terms.
+OutSystems doesn't monitor the licensing terms for any projects shared in the Forge by community members.
+It's the sole responsibility of the user of projects in the Forge to verify the licensing model being used and to comply with the respective terms.

 More info: http://opensource.org/licenses/BSD-3-Clause

 Can I share my work in the Forge?

 Yes.
 All members of the OutSystems Community can share their work.
-You can either start your own project from scratch or join a team that is already working on an existing one and contribute your expertise.
+You can either start your own project from scratch or join a team that's already working on an existing one and contribute your expertise.

 What kind of projects can I share or use?